kintone-labs/kintone-ui-component/docs/document/docs/getting-started/custom-css.md

 ## Overview

-**Kintone UI Component (KUC)** provides some Custom CSS properties for each component by using [CSS inheritance](#css-inheritance) and [CSS variables and custom properties](#css-variables-and-custom-properties) together.
-It's easy to create customizable elements.
+**Kintone UI Component (KUC)** provides some Custom CSS properties to create customizable elements by using [CSS inheritance](#css-inheritance), [CSS variables and custom properties](#css-variables-and-custom-properties) together.
 By applying CSS selectors to customize CSS custom properties, tree-based and per-instance theming are straightforward to apply.

 ### CSS inheritance